Local Regulations

 City Requirements

-- Building Permit: Obtain a building permit before starting any construction related to debris removal.
+- Obtain a construction debris removal permit before starting any project.

 State Requirements